Community Diaper Distribution Program

 We love babies community diaper distribution program is for residents in Prince George’s County.
 In addition to diapers, other baby care products may be available for distribution depending on availability.

-We distribute free diapers at 2 community locations in Prince George’s County, Maryland, in Riverdale, and Lanham.
+We distribute free diapers at our Riverdale locations in Prince George’s County, Maryland.

 Our diaper distribution is free to all in need.
 No appointment is necessary.
 Just come on the scheduled days and times at your preferred location.
 Diapers are distributed as they become available, so please check the calendar frequently.